mhardcastle/lotss-cutout-api/README.md

 the server, storing them in FITS files in the working directory.
 If you run it on the provided input file `test.txt` it should download some images to demonstrate that the code is working.

+`get_cutout()` can be used with LoTSS DR3 data by setting `dr3=True`.
+Before the DR3 public release you will need to supply a suitable username, password pair as a tuple to the `auth` argument.